Harvey Davies

-Career
+Club career

+Liverpool

 Davies joined the Liverpool academy from under-nine level.
-Following an injury crisis he was named on the substitute bench for UEFA Champions League matches against Red Bull Salzburg and both legs of the quarter-final against Real Madrid during the 2020-21 season.
+Following an injury crisis he was named on the substitute bench for UEFA Champions League matches against Red Bull Salzburg and both legs of the quarter-final against Real Madrid during the 2020–21 season.
 He signed a first professional contract aged 17 in 2021.
 He signed a new contract with the club in July 2022.
 Davies was included in the pre-season first team training camps and tour of the Far East in the summer of 2022, playing in a pre-season friendly against Crystal Palace in Singapore.

+Crewe Alexandra (loan)

+In June 2023 it was announced Davies would be joining Crewe Alexandra on a season-long loan deal, for the 2023–24 season.
+Aged 19, he made his professional and Crewe debut at Gresty Road on 5 August 2023, conceding two first-half goals in a 2–2 draw with Mansfield Town.
+On 9 August 2023, Davies saved a penalty, helping Crewe win a penalty shoot-out 5–3, after a 1–1 draw in their EFL League Cup first round tie against Championship side Sunderland at the Stadium of Light.

+Crawley Town (loan)

+On 26 June 2025, Liverpool announced that Davies had signed a new deal with the club, and he would be going on loan to Crawley Town for the 2025–26 season.

 International career

 Davies was part of the England national under-19 football team that won the 2022 UEFA European Under-19 Championship held in Slovakia in June and July 2022.
-In September 2020 he was called up to the England U20 team.
+In September 2022 he was called up to the England U20 team.